 how to generate quality leads.

 In conclusion, analyze your lead generation process.
-Check your buyer persona and conduct or outsource a targeted research of quality contacts.
-Revisit your target message and make sure your SDRs have necessary knowledge and skills to do their filtering work properly.
+Check your Ideal Customer Profile and conduct or outsource a targeted research of quality contacts.
+Revisit your target message and make sure your SDRs have the necessary knowledge and skills to do their filtering work properly.

 These actions will help you tackle the key challenge of lead generation, and increase the quality of your sales process.